MsCarol/mindcrypt/README.md

 # mindcrypt
-Sample android app to check bitcoin and ethereum against other currencies works okay(2%)
+Sample android app that attempts to check bitcoin and ethereum against other currencies